1 Department of Anesthesiology and Intensive Care Medicine, University Hospital Greifswald, Ferdinand-Sauerbruch-Straße, D-17475 Greifswald, Germany.

 We observed a total of 968 anaesthesia cases during the 26 week study period, of which 76 % received VAs at a total duration of 1348 h.

-A total of 14.2 kg sevoflurane was used and NA kg could be recaptured (capture efficiency NA %).
+A total of 14.2 kg sevoflurane was used and 4.9 kg could be recaptured (capture efficiency 34 %).
+Sevoflurane attributed 63.4 % of CONTRAfluran’s weight gain.
+The remaining 36.6 % were water (and only traces of metabolic products like acetone, Compound A-E, etc.).

 Comparing the two ORs, we found a large and significant difference in the total sevoflurane used, which is partly due to differences in the ratio of patients receiving VAs and the variations in the duration of anaesthesia (Table 4.1A and B).